dashpy/dashpy/README.md

 - Projects private or open sources that face problems to climate change or health issues

 ###   🌱 I’m currently learning
- - Apollo GraphQL and NPL
+ - Apollo GraphQL and Gatsby.

 📫 You can send me an email at federicoromanpy@gmail.com or find me at [LinkedIn](https://www.linkedin.com/in/federico-daniel-roman-acosta/).